Published 21st September 2019. Updated 7th May 2020

 - If your chosen charity isn’t tax deductible in your country you can apply to swap your donations with an international donor.
 If you are in a country with a large number of tax-deductible EA charities (e.g. UK, US, Canada, Netherlands, Germany, Switzerland), you may wish to use the donation swap system to help other donors get tax deductions.

 - Understanding tax for UK donors.

 - Guide to tax for US donors by Aaron Hamlin.
 Note: the standard deduction amount changes over time.
 Find the current standard deduction here.

 Donation Regranting Organisations

 There are several EA organisations worldwide that can ‘funnel’ tax-deductible donations through to effective charities and EA organisations in other parts of the world.
 This effectively allows you to donate money to different countries and receive a tax deduction, which otherwise would not be possible.

-- Effective Altruism Foundation - Germany and Switzerland (cause-neutral).
+- Effective Altruism Foundation - Germany and Switzerland (various causes).

 - Effective Altruism Australia - Australia (restricted to effective global health and poverty charities)

 - Effective Altruism New Zealand - New Zealand (restricted to effective global health and poverty charities)

-- EA Norway - Norway (restricted to effective global health and poverty charities, plus some EA Funds)
+- Gi effektivt - Norway (restricted to effective global health and poverty charities)

 - RC Forward - Canada (various causes)

-- Center for Effective Altruism - US and UK (cause-neutral)
+- EA Funds - US and UK (various causes)